SapienzaInteractiveGraphicsCourse/final-project-onecanvas/README.md

 Space Experience gives you the real-time experience of our Galaxy, The Milky Way.
 Original sounds captured by NASA over the years have been added to these planets i.e. while visiting a planet, you can hear how it actually sounds in space.

+Loading the project may take some time, kindly be patient. :)

 ## Group: OneCanvas
 1 Member